sirius-ms/sirius/README.md

 Contact: ![](https://raw.githubusercontent.com/boecker-lab/sirius_frontend/release/manual/source/siriusMailtrans.png)

-We present SIRIUS, a new java-based software framework for discovering a landscape of de-novo identification of metabolites using single and tandem mass spectrometry.
+SIRIUS is new java-based software framework for discovering a landscape of de-novo identification of metabolites using single and tandem mass spectrometry.
 SIRIUS uses isotope pattern analysis for detecting the molecular formula and further analyses the fragmentation